OEHC/praqma.com/_posts/2016-10-08-the-bonnie-situation.md

 If you yourself are a consultant, then our advice is: Meet you customers with that attitude.
 If you yourself are a customer, someone who uses consultants, then our advice is: Expect that attitude from your consultant.

-# Wolfware
+# Way of the wolf

-Internally at Praqma we use the term "WolfWare" almost as a methodology.
-It captures the essence of what we're doing and it sets the scene.
+Internally at Praqma we use the term "Wolf" almost as a philosophy.
+It captures the essence of what we're doing and represents the values of who we are and our approach to helping customers.
 {: .cuff}

-__WolfWare implies that the customer is quite competent and ambitious himself.__ The customer wouldn't normally go and hire a Wolf unless the problem is of such a nature that an on-site expert is really needed.
+__Wolves excel when the customer is quite competent and ambitious himself.__ The customer wouldn't normally go and hire a Wolf unless the problem is of such a nature that an on-site expert is really needed.
 {: .wolf-item}

-__WolfWare means that the consultants are in the Winston Wolf League.__ They are skilled far above average, and they have that _I solve problems_ attitude.
+__Wolves are consultants in the Winston Wolf League.__ They are skilled far above average, and they have that _I solve problems_ attitude.
 They will pull the necessary strings in their personal network to solve the problem.
 They may not have encountered every single "Bonnie Situation" out there, but they have solved so many different Bonnie Situations that you can tell without a doubt that solving problems is their business.
 {: .wolf-item}

-__WolfWare means that the flip side of the Wolf metaphor; "The lone wolf" has been mitigated actively.__ The consultants are not lone predators.
+__Wolves turn the "The lone wolf" metaphor on its head.__ The consultants are not lone predators.
 Surely they are all capable of working alone, but they are now gathered in a pack where they exploit each others strengths - to a sum that reveals no weaknesses.
 {: .wolf-item}

-__WolfWare is about being generous.__ It's means taking the time and energy to praise another man's gourmet coffee, even if you are really there to clean up another man's brain.
-Giving your best even when it's more than what was expected. _under-commit_ and _over-deliver_.
+__Wolves are generous.__ It's means taking the time and energy to praise another man's gourmet coffee, even if you are really there to clean up another man's brain.
+Giving your best even when it's more than what was expected.
+Wolves _under-commit_ and _over-deliver_.
 {: .wolf-item}

-__WolfWare is that _I solve problems_ attitude.__ It's an avalanche of not-afraid and at the same time never throwing dice with death.
+__Wolves have that _I solve problems_ attitude.__ It's an avalanche of not-afraid and at the same time never throwing dice with death.
 Failure is not an option.
 The problem will be solved, one way or another.
 We _never_ lose.
 {: .wolf-item}